ryanbates1990/dnd/spitballin.md

 - itemizing a couple services
 - itemize some locations with basic descriptions/characters within each district
 - come up with an adventure site for each faction??

+## History Note
+- Undead and other evil remnants weren't behind the screen with the divine quarantine was issued.
+This creates certain dangers and superstitions.

+- for luke's character pockets of undead are quarantined and house Blackburne's woman is a part of a group of drow being harvested by vampyres.
+His master is locked behind the divine quarantine that is a city state ruled by vampyres.
+The vampyres rule a slum of drow people kept alive for their blood.

+- we will `need churches` dedicated to whatever god put the undead behind the quarantine as gratitude.. however some people may have a 'what have they done for me lately type attitude'

+- It seems that the *Great Wheel Cosmology* theory has some flaws.
+The boys at the astral nexus laboratory have come up with a more accurate mathematical model that can greater predict the relationships between the planes